jacques-dup/karchives/docs/religion/organizations/court_of_the_white_mask.md

 ---
-title: Organization - The Court pf the White Mask
+title: The Court pf the White Mask
 summary: A description of the The Court pf the White Mask, a sect dedicated to Callad, Queen of Thieves.
 authors:
   - Jacques du Plessis